QianyinLu/QianyinLu.github.io/content/First-blog.md

 5. Preview the website by typing localhost:8000 in web browser's address bar.

-## Update the Website to Github
+## Update the Website to GitHub
-The left step is to send the entire code to Github.
-We add, commit and push everying to the github.
-We will also generate the final output of the pages under master branch on github using the make function.
+The left step is to send the entire code to GitHub.
+We add, commit and push everying to the GitHub.
+We will also generate the final output of the pages under master branch on GitHub using the make function.

 ``` make github ```